sagiegurari/cargo-make/docs/_includes/content.md

 Plugins enable users to take full control of the task execution.<br>
 cargo-make would still create the execution plan based on the tasks and their dependencies, but would leave the individual task execution to the plugin code.<br>
 <br>
-Plugins are basically a single duckscript code block with has access to the task and flow meta data and can invoke cargo-make specific commands or general duckscript commands.<br>
+Plugins are basically a single duckscript code block with access to the task and flow meta data and can invoke cargo-make specific commands or general duckscript commands.<br>
-For example, if a task defined a command and arguments, and the plugin simply needs to invoke them, you can do the following:
+For example, if a task defined a command and arguments to execute and the plugin simply needs to invoke them, you can implement a simple plugin as follows:

 ```sh
 args_string = array_join ${task.args} " " # simple example which doesn't support args that contain spaces in them